wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## What information can I provide in advance to help the user?

 We’ve all been there: you enter a new password, click submit, and *then* you’re told what the password requirements are.
-You yell at the screen: “Tell me that beforehand!”
+You yell at the screen: “Tell me that beforehand!”.

 The blog post [*Blind people don't visit my website*](https://www.a11y-collective.com/blog/blind-people-dont-visit-my-website/) lists frustrations from web users, such as:
 *"Error messages that come afterwards and eventually don't explain what you need to change."*